 A syndicatee is a person who has chosen to purchase a share in accordance with the terms and conditions prescribed by the syndicator.

+All offers to consumers in websites, advertisements etc. are bound by law to comply with The Consumer Protection from Unfair Trading, Regulations 2008.
 Compliance with these Regulations not only offers consumers protection but also ensures a level playing field for all those trading in the racehorse syndicate business.
 As the governing body of the racing industry, The BHA actively investigates any potentially misleading business practices that are brought to their attention.

-30. Conduct prejudicial to horseracing
+- 30. Conduct prejudicial to horseracing

-30.1 A Person must not act in any manner which the Authority considers to be prejudicial to the integrity, proper conduct or good reputation of horseracing in Great Britain.
+- 30.1 A Person must not act in any manner which the Authority considers to be prejudicial to the integrity, proper conduct or good reputation of horseracing in Great Britain.

 Alternatively, you can contact your local TRADING STANDARDS office.